 Once you have selected an alert, the alert details pane will open, showing a timeline of activity and details that generated alerts, and eventually an Account takeover detection.

-- Change status: The status can be changed to Open, In progress, Closed - True positive (Identified a valid risk), or Closed - False positive (Did not present a risk).
+- Change status: The status can be changed to Open, In progress, Closed - True positive, Closed - Benign (Personal or legitimate business activity) or Closed - False positive (Incorrect detection).

 - Learn more about response options: This provides actions that you can take to secure your environment during an Account takeover.